zeromq/zyre/README.md

 * *Security* - how do we protect the confidentiality of information, and make sure people are who they claim to be?
 Do we use a centralised trust network, or do we use use some kind of distributed key management?

-* *Unicast messaging* - how do we send a message from one node to another?
-Do we send this to the node's network address, or do we use some indirect addressing via a centralied message broker?
+* *Point-to-point messaging* - how do we send a message from one node to another?
+Do we send this to the node's network address, or do we use some indirect addressing via a centralized message broker?

-* *Multicast messaging* - how do we send a message from one node to a group of others?
+* *Group messaging* - how do we send a message from one node to a group of others?
 Do we work via centralized message broker, or do we use a publish-subscribe model like 0MQ?

 * *File transfer* - how do we send files from one node to another?
-Do we centralised protocols like FTP or HTTP, or do we use decentralized protocols like FILEMQ?
+Do we use server-centric protocols like FTP or HTTP, or do we use decentralized protocols like FILEMQ?

 * *Event synchronization* - how do we ensure that many nodes receive the same unique stream of events?
 Do we send events via single central point, or do we use a distributed eventually consistent model?